vippsas/vipps-developers/mp-migration-guide/pos.md

 pagination_prev: null
 ---

-import MT from './_mt.mdx'
+import MT from './_mt.md'

 # Point of Sale to ePayment

-Read more about the transition to one platform [here](https://developer.mobilepay.dk/docs/pos/transition-to-one-platform).
+Read more about the [transition to one platform](https://developer.mobilepay.dk/docs/pos/transition-to-one-platform).
 Below you can find comparison between the existing MobilePay PoS API and the new [ePayment API](/docs/APIs/epayment-api) replacing MobilePay PoS.

 Visit our solutions section to see the recommended flow for in-store payment [merchant scan](/docs/vipps-solutions/in-store/).